 For the Chocolate Glaze Donuts:

-- Microwave 1/2 cup chopped chocolate chuncks or chocolate chips for 1 minute in a heat proof bowl.
+- Microwave 1/2 cup chopped chocolate chunks or chocolate chips for a minute in a heat-proof bowl.

-- Once the donuts have completed cooled off, dip one side of the donuts into the chocolate glaze, let the excess drip off and place them on a wire rack to let it cool and set completely.
+- After the donuts have completely cooled, dip one side of each donut into the chocolate glaze.
+Allow any excess glaze to drip off, then place the donuts on a wire rack to cool and set completely.

 For the Powdered Sugar Glaze Donuts:

 And that’s it.
 These baked vegan donuts are ready.
-The pan that I used has a scope of 6 donuts but there are more varieties available in store or on Amazon.
-These store easily for upto a week, that is if you or your family can resist not eating them.
+The pan that I used has a scope of 6 donuts, but there are more varieties available in the store or on Amazon.
+These store easily for up to a week, that is, if you or your family can resist not eating them.
 Mine lasted for a DAY!

-Well of course you can.
-If you are gluten intolerant, by all means switching to a gluten free flour, such as that from Red Mill’s will solve your problem.
+Well, of course you can.
+If you are gluten intolerant, by all means, switch to a gluten-free flour, such as that from Red Mill’s will solve your problem.

-There are many reputed brands that are easily available these days who have some of the best gluten-free flour options.
-Here is a link to the 10 GLUTEN-FREE FLOURS that are a popular favorite.
+There are many reputed brands that are easily available these days and have some of the best gluten-free flour options.
+Here is a link to the 10 GLUTEN-FREE FLOURS that are a popular hit.

 Looking for an easy grab for a gluten-free vegan donut recipe?
-Then check this recipe out from the Minimalist Baker.
-These look abolutely divine.
+Then check out this recipe from the Minimalist Baker.
+These look absolutely divine.

 My inspiration for this recipe?

 I loved making this recipe and look forward to making more of these in the future.
-This recipe has been inspired from the amazing Vegan Food Blogger, Alison Andrew’s Loving It Vegan.
+This recipe is inspired by the incredible Vegan Food Blogger, Alison Andrew’s Loving It Vegan.
 I have tried a few others, but I felt that this is the one I should stick to.

 Enjoyed the recipe?